 where Γ{tot}^{H} is the total width.
 It can also receive a contribution Γ{new} from possible new non-SM decays.
 (For instance, the exotic decay into additional Higgs bosons in the two-Higgs-doublet models which will be studied in Chapter 5 and its supersymmetric version in Chapter 6.)
-If Γ{new} comprises decays to invisible particles such as dark matter candidates (see examples in Chapter 8), it can be constrained through direct searches for invisiblydecaying Higgs events produced in VBF or WH or ZH associated production.
+If Γ{new} comprises decays to invisible particles such as DM candidates (see examples in Chapter 8), it can be constrained through direct searches for invisibly-decaying Higgs events produced in the vector boson fusion (VBF) or WH or ZH associated production.
 This type of search has been completed and will be discussed in Section 3.3.4.